iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.ri.crushcovid 1 reviews"/>
 </p>

+> At first it was helpful tracking my help and keeping me up to date with new information.
+However, it's now been unable to retrieve new data for a couple months and I'm unable to access new information about testing or vaccinations.<br> :date: __2021-02-26 20:13:12__

 > I can't get past the "Let's Go" button on a Pixel 5.
 This used to work on my Pixel.<br> :date: __2020-12-02 17:30:43__

 > After I use symptom diary, the next screen freezes.
 I have to uninstall the app and then install it again.<br> :date: __2020-11-22 15:40:59__